-What does drought mean for our gardens?
+What does hot weather and drought mean for the way we garden?

-With England seeing its driest July in decades in 2022 and more dry weather on the way this year, we investigate the impact of a potential national drought being declared and what this would mean for our gardens
+With England seeing drier and drier summers, we investigate the impact of a potential national drought being declared and what this would mean for our gardens

-Last year England experienced its driest July since 1935, with a record-breaking heatwave that saw temperatures reach over 40°C, and lower than average rainfall across much of the country.
+In 2022 England experienced its driest July since 1935, with a record-breaking heatwave that saw temperatures reach over 40°C, and lower than average rainfall across much of the country.
 South east England saw only 7 per cent of its normal rainfall in July.
 This resulted in low river flows across much of England, and reservoir levels falling across Yorkshire, central and south-west England.

 More on drought tolerant gardens